 ROE = Profit Margin x Asset Turnover x Equity Multiplier

-• Asset turnover measures how efficiently a company uses its assets to generate sales, found by revenue / average total assets.
+- Asset turnover measures how efficiently a company uses its assets to generate sales, calculated as revenue divided byย average total assets.

-• Equity Multiplier indicates the degree of financial leverage used, calculated as Average Total Assets / Average Shareholders’ Equity.
+- Equity Multiplier indicates the degree of financial leverage used, calculated as Average Total Assets divided by Average Shareholders’ Equity.

 By analyzing ROE through this lens, the Dupont Model gives a more nuanced view, uncovering underperforming areas that might not be evident from the simple ROE calculation.